[email protected]

 2. By Court Order: A party affected by the caveat can apply to the court for its removal, especially if it is hindering legitimate transactions or was lodged without valid cause.

-Differences Between Cautions and Caveats
+Differences Between Cautions and Caveats in Kenya

 • Strength of the Interest: A caveat typically indicates a stronger legal interest in the land than a caution.
 Caveats are often used when the caveator has a registered interest or a direct legal right, whereas cautions are used to protect unregistered or equitable interests.